Overdose-Digital/magento2-core-module/README.md

 # Overdose Core module M2
 Module "for other OD modules".
-Creates config tab and contain couple geatures.
+Creates config tab and contain couple features.
 Allows to upload svg image for all areas of admin except of watermark image.
+Allows to clear Fastly cache via console command.

 ## Install instructions:
   - If NOT packagist: `composer config repositories.overdose/module-core-repo vcs git@bitbucket.org:overdosedigital/modules-core.git`